jeguzzi/drone_arena/notes/ros.md

 ## Interfaces

-Topic and messages provide are an API for ROS nodes.
+Topic and messages provide an API for ROS nodes.

 ### Bebop driver

 [bebop_autonomy](https://bebop-autonomy.readthedocs.io) is a ROS driver for the Parrot Bebop drone.

-Among other topic, it exposes the following API
+Among other topics, it exposes the following API.

 #### Input (topic subscribers)